somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Given a theory, can we find its integral?
 Apply ODE type techniques.
 Treating the given theory as a vector field, is it continuous, Lipschitz?
 Then Picard iteration proof will give the existence and uniqueness of the integral theory.

+### Examples to keep in mind:
+* Calculus: differential form (condensed) evaporates to integral form (additional degree of freedom in ‘c’, the integration constant.
+* Ice, water, vapour
+* Code or formal language / Mathematics / English or natural language
+* Classical Mechanics / Quantum Mechanics / General Relativity
+* Representation theory: Groups (nonlinear) condense to vector spaces (linear), lie groups to lie algebras
+* Category theory: Functors between different categories.
+* Cohomology theories: why is d^2 =0, only three states at a time.
+* Language of Time: Past, Present and Future